termigator1359/Calamity-Boss-Guide/README.md

 * **Mage**

-    * Until you get Ataxia vanilla armors are going to be better than Calamity's, so don’t get too trigger-happy with your upgrades.
+    * Until you get Ataxia, vanilla armors are going to be better than Calamity's, so don’t get too trigger-happy with your upgrades.

 * **Summoner**